-What is a data sharing agreement?
+What is this data sharing agreement template?

 The basics: A data sharing agreement is a contract between two parties that governs the sharing of personal data between those two parties.
 The agreement will cover what personal data will be shared, how it will be used and for what purpose, who will have access to it, and how it will be protected.

-Controller to controller: A data sharing agreement covers the sharing of personal data between two parties when they are both acting as independent controllers.
+Controller to controller: This data sharing agreement template covers the sharing of personal data between two parties when they are both acting as independent controllers.
 An independent controller is a person or organisation that determines the purposes and means of processing personal data (a processor, on the other hand, is a person or organisation that processes personal data on behalf of an independent controller).
 If you are sharing data between a controller and a processor, please use our data processing agreement instead.

 Protect your business and relationships: Putting in place a data sharing agreement can bring a number of clear benefits to your business: